- September 13, 2016

 While negligent drivers will often create situations where accidents become unavoidable, by driving within the law, you can improve your chances of staying safe while also helping to maximize your claim for financial compensation.

 Were You Injured in an Accident Caused by a Drowsy or Distracted Driver?

-If you were injured in an accident in Poughkeepsie caused by a drowsy or distracted driver, the personal injury attorneys at Stenger, Roberts, Davis & Diamond, LLP can help nyou file a claim for just compensation.
+If you were injured in an accident in Poughkeepsie caused by a drowsy or distracted driver, the personal injury attorneys at Stenger, Diamond & Glass LLP can help nyou file a claim for just compensation.
 For a free consultation about your rights, please call (866) 290-6929 or request an appointment online today.